Using Quantum Switches to Mitigate Noise in Grover's Search Algorithm: Application of Quantum Switch to Grover Search Algorithm

 Here the set of Kraus operators, $\{K_i\}$, for the above channel will be, $K_0 = t^{\frac{1}{4}}\mathbb{I}_d$ and $K_i = \sqrt{\dfrac{(1-\sqrt{t})}{d^2}}U_i$ \, where \{$i = 1,2,\ldots d^2$\}.
 Thus, we can express the Kraus operators of the switch $\mathcal{S}$ as,

 for $i,j = 0,1,2\ldots d^2$.
-Here, $\{K_i\}$ and $\{K_j\}$ are Kraus operators for the two identical channels given in \ref{eqn:decomposed_error}.
-Suppose that the control system is fixed to the state,

-Here, $\ket{\psi_c}=\sqrt{\theta}\ket{0} + \sqrt{\overline{\theta}}\ket{1}$.
-We prepare the $n$-qubit system, which is input to Grover's search, in the state $\rho_{(0)}$, which can be considered a $d$ dimensional qudit system.
-Now, in an ideal case scenario without noise, it is straightforward that after applying the oracle operator and diffusion operator $k$ times, the result is $\rho(k) = G^k\rho(0)(G^\dagger)^k$, where $G = DO$ is also known as the Grover operator.
-Thus, after the first Grover iteration, the system's state is supposed to be denoted by: $G\rho(0)G^\dagger = \rho(1)$.
-If we consider the noise as TDCh Error (\ref{TDCh_noise}), the resultant state can be denoted by,
+Here, $\{K_i\}$ and $\{K_j\}$ are Kraus operators for the two identical channels given in (\ref{eqn:decomposed_error}).
+Suppose that the control system is fixed to the state, $\rho_c = \ket{c}\bra{c}$, where, $\ket{c}=\sqrt{\theta}\ket{0} + \sqrt{\overline{\theta}}\ket{1}$.
+We prepare the $n$-qubit system, which is input to Grover's search, in the state $\rho(0)$, which can be considered a $d$ dimensional qudit system.
+After the first Grover iteration, the system's state is supposed to be $G\rho(0)G^\dagger = \rho(1)$ as eq.(\ref{eqn: ideal_grover_state_k}.
+But, If we consider the noise as in eq.(\ref{depolarising_noise}), the resultant state can be denoted by,

 Now, If we consider a quantum switch applied on these two decomposed channels, the resultant state $\mathcal{S} (\mathcal{D}_{\sqrt{t}}, \mathcal{D}_{\sqrt{t}})(\rho(1) \otimes \rho_{c})$ is given by,